-Another common mistake that can take a toll on your credit score is if you you pay off with your consolidation loan.
+Another common mistake that can take a toll on your credit score is if you pay off on your consolidation loan.
 If you close the credit cards you pay off, you reduce your available credit, which could increase your credit utilization ratio (a.k.a. the percentage of available credit you’re using) and lower the average age of your credit history.
-Those two factors — amounts owed and length of credit history — make up a huge chunk of .
+Those two factors — amounts owed and length of credit history — make up a huge chunk of your credit score.
 It may be to the benefit of your credit score to leave open your credit card accounts, particularly the oldest ones.

 Does debt consolidation help your credit score?